gentjankolicaj/wonderland/README.md

 ### What is alice for ?

-- Cryptographic Service Provider module
+* Cryptographic Service Provider module
-- Contains implementations about: ciphers, keygen, hash
+* Conforming to JAVA JCA , contains implementations about: ciphers,keys, encoders.
+* Work in progress, not production ready !!!.

 ### What is crypto for ?

 - Cryptographic module

-- High level wrapper/util implementations around protocols & libs
+* High level wrapper/util implementations around already JAVA CSP.

-- Work In Progress
+- Work in progress

 ### What is base for ?